Sorry, you need to enable JavaScript to visit this website.

 Following the Council Recommendation establishing the Youth Guarantee, Member States issued National Youth Guarantee Implementation Plans detailing the approach to implementation, the roles of public authorities and other actors, sources of funding, arrangements for monitoring and evaluation and the envisaged timetable.
 In parallel, the Commission together with the Employment Committee (EMCO) developed an Indicator Framework for monitoring the Youth Guarantee implementation.

-The Ministry for Education and Employment was entrusted with the responsibility for the overall co-ordination of the Youth Guarantee.
+The Ministry for Finance and Employment (MFE) was entrusted with the responsibility for the overall co-ordination of the Youth Guarantee.
 Malta’s Public Employment Services - Jobsplus is the main entity responsible for the profiling, assessment of registering youths who are currently unemployed and providing other services.
 These services include the setting up of a personal action plan for each individual, offering them advisory services with regard to the labour market, guidance on the development of employability skills and introducing active labour market measures such as traineeships.

 Main actors